 - Visual arts and design

 A Gestalt psychologist can be either a researcher or a therapist.
-The first type of psychologist studies Gestalt phenomena that relate to principles such as the law of proximity or figure ground.
-Gestalt psychologists may also do research on the outcomes of Gestalt therapy.
+Gestalt researchers study Gestalt phenomena that relate to principles such as the law of proximity or figure-ground.
+Gestalt researchers may also study the outcomes of Gestalt therapy.

-A Gestalt psychologist approaches therapy as a means to help their clients understand themselves better.
-They want their clients to understand how their choices impact both their own lives and the lives of those around them.
-Self-awareness, then, is the primary goal.
+Gestalt therapists view therapy as a means to help clients understand themselves better.
+They want clients to understand how their choices impact their own lives and the lives of those around them.
+Self-awareness is often the primary goal.